-Chi Nei Tsang or Thai Abdominal Chi and Internal Organs Massage is a healing massage modality combining traditional Chinese, Thai Massage and meditation techniques while focusing predominantly on the abdominal area.
+Chi Nei Tsang Massage or Thai Abdominal Chi and Internal Organs Massage is a healing massage modality combining traditional Chinese, Thai Massage and meditation techniques while focusing predominantly on the abdominal area.

 The healing modality was created by Mantak Chia, the founder of the renowned Tao Garden in Chiang Mai, where “Chi” means energy and “Nei Tsang” means working on or transform the internal organs.

-The phrase “Abdominal Massage” is in fact a bit limiting, because Chi Nei Tsang is surely not about the abdomen only, but about internal organs manipulation (including the genital organs), that is —acupressure and massage of organs, muscles and tissue in the abdominal and pelvic region and in the chest cavity (thoracic area).
+The phrase “Abdominal Massage” is in fact a bit limiting, because Chi Nei Tsang is surely not about the abdomen only, but about internal organs manipulation (including the genital organs), that is, acupressure and massage of organs, muscles and tissue in the abdominal and pelvic region and in the chest cavity (thoracic area).

-The massage work is strongly based on the assumption that unresolved emotional issues are stored in the digestive system (mouth, jaws, esophagus, stomach, small intestine, large intestine, anus, liver, pancreas, and gallbladder) and that insufficient or poor “emotional digestion” is one of the main causes for a variety of illnesses.
+This massage work is strongly based on the assumption that unresolved emotional issues are stored in the digestive system (mouth, jaws, esophagus, stomach, small intestine, large intestine, anus, liver, pancreas, and gallbladder) and that insufficient or poor “emotional digestion” is one of the main causes for a variety of illnesses.

 Aims and Benefits